© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval dovecote at Bigbury Court is a scheduled monument protected by Historic England under reference 1019948.
 View the official record →

-Bigbury Court dovecote is a medieval structure located in Devon that survives as a testament to the agricultural practices and status symbols of the period.
+Bigbury Court Dovecote is a medieval structure located in Devon that survives as a significant example of domestic agricultural architecture from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019948.

 Medieval dovecote at Bigbury Court is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019948.